IRS 871(m) Tax Compliance Data

 - Continuous monitoring of dividend payments on the underlying equities

-Are you prepared to identify all the in-scope securities in your portfolio?
+Unsure if you have in-scope securities in your portfolio?

-If you aren’t confident that you can collect the necessary data and analyze the instruments in your database, then you're at risk of non-compliance with the new QI Agreement, effective 1.1.2017, which may result in hefty penalties.
+If you aren’t confident that you can analyze the instruments in your database on a regular basis, then you're at risk of non-compliance with the new QI Agreement, which may result in hefty penalties.